ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-for an (Amendment to the Charter of
+or an (Amendment to the Charter of
 Biddle University.&quot; &#x27;
 Bv Order of Board of Trustees of Biddle Uni-
 ersity.